 - Lyme disease

 Treating any of the above root causes will take time.
 Often, lots of time.
 In the interim, it’s important to help improve your symptoms.
-Below, I’ll give you my recommendations on the supplements best suited to helping stabilize your mast cells.
+Below, I’ll give you my recommendations on the supplements best suited to stabilize your mast cells.

 I default to Dr. Neil Nathan’s recommendations on dosing quercitin for patients with mast cell activation syndrome.
 Start with 500mg once a day.
 Take this dose 30 minutes before a meal.

-Dr. Neil Nathan recommends increasing your quercetin dose – so long as you tolerate it – up to 2000mg before each meal.
+Dr. Neil Nathan recommends increasing your quercetin dose – as long as you tolerate it – up to 2000mg before each meal.
 Just remember to start increasing your dose slowly.
 Make sure you tolerate the supplement well before increasing your dose.

 Diamine oxidase or, DAO, is an enzyme your body creates to help break down histamine.
 Under normal conditions, you have relatively small amounts of DAO in your blood.